 “A (author name) received honoraria from Z (entity name); B holds an advisory role in Y; C is an employee of Company X.”

-If the manuscript is accepted for publication, the disclosures will be published as they appear in this section.
-If there are no COIs, the authors should state “The authors declare that there are no conflicts of interest” on the title page.
+If a manuscript is accepted for publication, the disclosures will be published as they appear in this section.
+If there are no COIs, the authors should state “The authors declare that there are no relevant conflicts of interest” on the title page.

-All sources of funding from entities such as government or non-profit organizations, which are relevant to the study, should be acknowledged on the title page under the heading “Sources of Funding.”
+All sources of funding from entities such as governmental or non-profit organizations, that are relevant to the study, should be acknowledged on the title page under the heading “Sources of Funding.”
 You must ensure that the full, correct, details of your funder(s) and any relevant grant numbers are included.

-- All case studies must clearly indicate that written consent has been obtained from all patients and relevant persons (such as the guardian and the family members of the patient) to publish the information, including photographs.
+- Any studies involves human subjects must clearly indicate that written consent has been obtained from all patients and relevant persons (such as the parent or legal guardian) to publish the information, including photographs.

 - Any data or information such as patient names, initials, hospital patient identification codes (patient IDs), specific dates, or any other information which may identify patients must not be presented anywhere in the manuscript, including the Figures and Tables.
 All pictures should focus on the affected areas only.

 - Articles reporting on data from animal testing must indicate in the “Subjects and Methods” section the approval of the testing design by the affiliated institution’s Animal Care and Use Committee, without mentioning the name of the institution using the phrase “our affiliated institution.”